nevafradd/DataScienceToolbox-Project2/Report/4. Results and Evaluation/Readme.md

 # Results

-In this section, we will summarise and analyse the results of implementing our models EfficientNet and ResNet.
+In this section, we will compare how the models performed and discuss how we might scale this project.

 **Comparing the Effectiveness of Both Models**